Blade Qualities

 HiChrome D2

-Properties: Excellent wear resistance, good toughness
+Properties: Excellent wear resistance, good impact resistance

 Use: Demanding cutting applications, durability critical